 ESC – Electronic Speed Controller

-ESC described here are for brushless motors.
-Brushed motors can be driven simply by power transistors which are normally built into the flight controller.
+ESC is a device that interpret signals from flight controller, and controls the speed of brushless motors.
+Brushed motors doesn’t require ESC because they can be driven simply by power transistors which are normally built into the flight controllers that are designed for brushed motors.
+Each motor requires an ESC to work.

-ESC is connected to the flight controller, and controlled by a PPM signal (similar to PWM).
+ESC is connected to the flight controller, and controlled by a PWM or digital signal.
 When selecting a suitable ESC, the most important factor is the current rating.

-To learn more about FC: Choose Flight Controller for Quadcopter
+To learn more about flight controllers: Choose Flight Controller for Quadcopter

-Inside a FC, there is the sensor, which is known as the Inertial Measurement Unit (IMU).
-IMU is an electronic sensor device that measures the velocity, orientation and gravitational forces of the quadcopter.
+The IMU is an electronic sensor device that measures the velocity, orientation and gravitational forces of the quadcopter.
 These measurements allow the controlling electronics to calculate the changes in the motor speeds.
-The IMU is a combination of the 3-axis accelerometer and 3-axis gyroscope.
+The IMU usually contains a Gyroscope (or Gyro) and a Accelerometer (Acc).

 The accelerometer measures acceleration and also force, so the downwards gravity will also be sensed.
 As the accelerometer has three axis sensors, we can work out the orientation of the quadcopter.